-- Highlight the qualities that make you an excellent program manager in each section of your resume
+- Highlighting the qualities that make you an excellent program manager in each section of your resume

 Our overall guide to resume writing goes into detail and offers resume examples to get you started, but here you will find information targeted to your chosen career as a program manager.

 Perhaps you'll find these related resume examples from the Business & Management category useful too:

 - Business Development Manager resume example

 - Consultant resume example

 - Business Manager resume example

 - Product manager resume example

 - Executive assistant resume example

 - Procurement manager resume example